Accounting principles for the consolidated financial statements

 Adoption of new and updated IFRS standards

-In 2013, the Group will adopt the following new and amended standards issued by the IASB.
+In 2019, the Group will adopt the following new and amended standards and interpretations issued by the IASB.

-In 2014, the Group will adopt the following new and amended standards and interpretations issued by the IASB.
+The Group expects to adopt later than 2019 the following new standards and amendments to the existing standards already issued by the IASB.

 IFRS 17 Insurance contracts* (effective from financial periods beginning on or after 1 January 2021).
 IFRS 17 applies to all types of insurance contracts (direct insurance and re-insurance) regardless of the type of entities that issue them, as well as to certain guarantees and financial instruments with discretionary participation features.
 The overall objective is to provide a consistent accounting model for insurance contracts.
 The impact is under review within the Group.

 * Not yet endorsed for use by the European Union as of 31 December 2018.

 Internal transfer of service activities